 We also recommend reviewing the RST Primer if you have questions.

-When you have identified the audience(s) and content type(s) you need to address, we recommend that you follow the steps in Quick Start: Add Documentation Through Github.
+When you have identified the audience(s) and content type(s) you need to address, we recommend that you follow the steps in Quick Start: Add New Documentation Through GitHub.

 If you have questions as you go, we recoomend asking the Open edX Documentation Slack channel.